ravn/java8-presentation/md/streams.md

-Streams - Iterators on steroids
+Streams - SQL on collections
 ===

-The streams abstraction introduced in Java 8 is just another way to process a data structure one item at a time with the added benefit that it is easy to chain operations together (like UNIX pipes), and collect the result at the end (like in SQL).
+The streams abstraction introduced in Java 8 is Oracles implementation of "map-reduce" in Java inspired by functional programming.
+It is just another way to process a data structure one item at a time with the added benefit that it is easy to chain operations together (like UNIX pipes), and reduce the result at the end (like in SQL).

 Iterators (FIXME: 1995?) - process a data structure one item at a time.